Two-step estimation of latent trait models: Application: Extrinsic and intrinsic work values

 Consider then the estimated structural models for the Netherlands.
 In terms of the settings of the simulations in Section \ref{s_simulation}, these data have $n=1374$ and $R^{2}_{\eta}$ around 0.1 for both latent factors, each of them measured by $p=3$ items with $R^{2}_{Y}$ of around 0.3--0.8 and $\pi_{Y}$ of 0.4--0.7 (different for different items).
 These place this example around the middle of the simulation settings in terms of the strength of the measurement model, but with a somewhat larger sample size than even the larger $n=1000$ considered there.
-The simulations suggest that the two-step and one-step estimates should both behave well here.
-They are also similar to each other, with somewhat higher standard errors for the two-step estimates.
+The simulations suggest that the two-step and one-step estimates should both behave well.
+Here they are also similar to each other, with somewhat higher standard errors for the two-step estimates.
 For the naive three-step estimates, for better comparability we first re-scaled the factor scores so that their variances equal the estimated marginal variances of the corresponding latent variables from step 1 of two-step estimation.
 Even after this, the three-step estimates of regression coefficients are attenuated toward zero, as would be expected given the theoretical and simulation results above.

-Substantively, the results in Table \ref{t_example_NL} show that individuals' intrinsic and extrinsic work values, as measured by these survey items, are strongly positively correlated even given covariates.
+The results in Table \ref{t_example_NL} indicate that individuals' intrinsic and extrinsic work values are strongly positively correlated even given covariates.
 Between genders, there is essentially no difference in extrinsic values, but for intrinsic ones men indicate on average significantly (at the 5\% level) higher level of importance on them.
 Some other significant associations with covariates are also found, as shown by the estimated coefficients in supplementary Tables B.1 and B.2.
 The importance of extrinsic rewards of a job (pay, hours and holidays) tends to be higher for respondents who are younger, have young children at home, or are currently in paid employment.
 For intrinsic values (related to the scope of initiative, achievement and responsibility), the expected levels are higher for individuals who have (or whose parents have) higher levels education and who are in professional, administrative or managerial occupations.